omicsEye/omePath/README.md

 # deepath
 deepath is a generic tool for omics pathway enrichment analysis

-* **Citation:** if you use the deepath software, please cite our manuscript: Ali Rahnavard and Himel Mallick (2021). **deepath: Generic Omics Pathway Enrichment Analysis.** R package version 1.1.1. https://www.rahnavard.org/deepath.
+* **Citation:** if you use the deepath software, please cite our manuscript: Ali Rahnavard and Himel Mallick, et al. (2022). **deepath: Generic Omics Pathway Enrichment Analysis.** R package version 1.1.1. https://www.rahnavard.org/deepath.

 This page provides a quick tutorial (workshop oriented) information to start and use *deepath*.